goofball222/unifi/README.md

 ---

-UniFi[system.properties](https://help.ubnt.com/hc/en-us/articles/205202580-UniFi-system-properties-File-Explanation) settings can be passed to the container as -e/--env flags at startup [(more detail and a PDF with UBNT examples here)](https://community.ubnt.com/t5/UniFi-Wireless-Beta/Unifi-Controller-High-Availability/m-p/1801933/highlight/true#M43494).
+UniFi [system.properties](https://help.ubnt.com/hc/en-us/articles/205202580-UniFi-system-properties-File-Explanation) config file settings can be passed to the container as -e/--env flags at runtime [(more detail and a PDF with UBNT examples here)](https://community.ubnt.com/t5/UniFi-Wireless-Beta/Unifi-Controller-High-Availability/m-p/1801933/highlight/true#M43494).
 Envrionment variables must be in ALL CAPS and replace "." with "_".

 Example: